-We again achieved record gross sales in the first quarter of 2006.
-The increase in gross sales in the first quarter of 2006 was primarily attributable to increased sales by volume of our Monster Energy® brand energy drinks, which include Monster Energy® drinks, which were introduced in April 2002, our low carbohydrate ("locarb") Monster Energy® drinks, which were introduced in 2003, Monster Energy® KhaosTM energy drinks, which were introduced in August 2005, Monster Energy® AssaultTM energy drinks which were introduced in September 2004, increased sales by volume of Lost® EnergyTM drinks which were introduced in January 2004, as well as increased sales by volume of Hansen's® apple juice and juice blends, sports drinks, Junior Juice® juice drinks and RumbaTM energy juice, which was introduced in December 2004.
-The increase in gross sales was partially offset by decreased sales by volume primarily of Hansen's® energy drinks, Smoothies in cans, Joker Mad EnergyTM drinks, and Energade®.\
+We again achieved record gross sales in the second quarter of 2006.
+The increase in gross sales in the second quarter of 2006 was primarily attributable to increased sales by volume of our Monster Energy® brand energy drinks, which include Monster Energy® drinks (introduced in April 2002), low carbohydrate ("lo-carb") Monster Energy® drinks (introduced in 2003), Monster Energy® AssaultTM energy drinks (introduced in September 2004) and sales of Monster Energy® KhaosTM energy drinks (introduced in August 2005), as well as increased sales by volume of teas, lemonades and juice cocktails and apple juice and juice blends.
+The increase in net sales was partially offset by decreased sales by volume primarily of Hansen's® energy drinks, smoothies in cans, Energade® energy sports drinks and Hansen's® natural sodas.

-A substantial portion of our gross sales are derived from our Monster Energy® brand energy drinks.
-Any decrease in sales of our Monster Energy® brand energy drinks could significantly adversely affect our future revenues and net income.\
+A substantial portion of our gross sales are derived from our Monster Energy\$ brand energy drinks.
+Any decrease in sales of our Monster Energy\$ brand energy drinks could significantly adversely affect our future revenues and net income.

-During the three-months ended March 31, 2006, gross sales shipped outside of California represented 66.3% of our gross sales, as compared to 57.8% for the comparable period in 2005.
-During the three-months ended March 31, 2006, gross sales to distributors outside the United States amounted to \$3.5 million, as compared to \$0.7 million for the three-months ended March 31, 2005.
-Such sales were approximately 2.5% of gross sales for the three-months ended March 31, 2006 and less than 1% of gross sales for the comparable period in 2005.\
+During the three-months ended June 30, 2006, gross sales shipped outside of California represented 68.1% of our gross sales, as compared to 62.0% for the comparable period in 2005.
+During the six-months ended June 30, 2006, gross sales shipped outside of California represented 67.4% of our gross sales, as compared to 60.2% for the comparable period in 2005.
+During the three-months ended June 30, 2006, gross sales to distributors outside the United States amounted to \$5.1 million, as compared to \$1.6 million for the three-months ended June 30, 2005.
+During the six-months ended June 30, 2006, gross sales to distributors outside the United States amounted to \$8.5 million, as compared to \$2.3 million for the six-months ended June 30, 2005.
+Such sales were approximately 3% of gross sales for the three-months ended June 30, 2006 and approximately 2% of gross sales for the comparable period in 2005.
+Such sales were approximately 3% of gross sales for the comparable period in 2005.

-Our customers are typically retail grocery and specialty chains, wholesalers, club stores, drug chain mass merchandisers, convenience chains, full service beverage distributors, health food distributors and food service customers.
-Gross sales to our various customer types for the first quarter of 2006 are reflected below.
-The allocations below may reflect changes made by the Company to the categories historically reported.\
+Our customers are typically retail grocery and specialty chains, wholesalers, club stores, drug chains, mass merchandisers, convenience chains, full service beverage distributors, health food distributors and food service customers.
+Gross sales to our various customer types for the second quarter of 2006 are reflected below.
+The allocations below may reflect changes made by the Company to the categories historically reported.